-The Public Bodies Act 2011 gives Ministers the power to draft an Order to abolish, merge or modify the constitutional or funding arrangements of those public bodies listed in Schedules 1 to 5 of the Act.
-The Act also sets out tests that must be satisfied and the option for an enhanced scrutiny procedure for the Orders
+The Public Bodies Act 2011 gives Ministers the power to draft an Order to abolish, merge or modify the constitutional or funding arrangements of the public bodies listed in Schedules 1 to 5 of the Act.
+The Act also sets out tests that must be satisfied, for example, whether the change improves economy and accountability.

-On the sidebar to the left are links to those Public Bodies Orders currently before the Committee and those which have been considered and reported on.
+The majority have now been considered but in the sidebar to the left are links to any Public Bodies Orders currently before the Committee and to those which have already been considered and reported on.

 The Scrutiny process

-From the day on which the draft Order is laid, the Secondary Legislation Scrutiny Committee has 30-days to consider the draft, including looking at whether the Order meets the statutory tests in the Act and in particular, whether the Order serves the purpose of improving the exercise of public functions.
+From the day on which the draft Order is laid, the Secondary Legislation Scrutiny Committee has 30-days to consider the draft.
 The Order must be accompanied by an Explanatory Document that explains how the responsible Department believes the tests set out in the Act are satisfied.

 The Committee may decide to clear the Order - in which case after the 40th day it can be debated, like an ordinary affirmative instrument.